 The medical scheme dictates how you use it.

-And they do not pay interest on your savings – like you would get in a bank account.
+They do not pay interest on your savings – like you would get in a bank account.

 If you can afford to pay for your own day-to-day costs (through your own savings) and accept the small risk of self-funding whilst your savings grow, then maybe avoid plans with savings and join an in-hospital only plan.